A Family Tradition

 For Burnett Society members Jack and Judy Crowley, who graduated from Kearney State in 1960 and now reside in Hastings, watching the campus grow and change has been inspiring.

-“Compared to when we were there to today, there’s no comparison,” said Judy.
+“Compared to when we were there to today, there’s no comparison,” said Jack.
 “It’s beautiful.
 They’ve done a great job.
 There’s been a lot of new buildings.
 It’s a wonderful university.
 I’m glad we’ve got it so close.”

 For the Crowleys, UNK is more than a university.
 It’s a family tradition.